CoExpNetViz/CoExpNetViz/README.md

   stdout/err.
 Not sure where INFO and DEBUG go to, they do not appear in the log file.

+#### Releasing a new version
+- Bump the version in pom.xml, be sure to remove `-SNAPSHOT`.
+SNAPSHOT is commonly understood by tools to be a dev version and they may refresh accordingly when they notice a new snapshot is pushed.
+- Build the jar
+- Upload it to the [Cytoscape app page]
+- Bump to the next patch version and append `-SNAPSHOT` again.

 [Cytoscape app page]: https://apps.cytoscape.org/apps/coexpnetviz